 New moms in particular face some challenges in terms of time, ability to get out of the house, and budget.
 We get it, and we at Marble Wellness have worked hard to make the process of seeking therapy as easy as possible for new moms.
 Some of the ways we aim to make it easy for moms to access us, even with a new baby, include the following:

-- or, if you have questions and want to chat with someone first, you can schedule a 15-minute, no obligation, free call with our Client Coordinator, Kim.
-She’ll talk to you about what’s going on so she can pair you with the best fit on our team.
+- schedule a 15-minute, no obligation, free call with a member of our professional admin team.
+She’ll talk to you about what’s going on so she can pair you with the best fit on our maternal mental health therapist team.

 - we welcome babies under 12 months old in session (and please know: you’re not the first mom who will have utilized this!)

-- we offer park therapy so you can get some exercise and fresh air, and we routinely have moms with babies and/or toddlers on those walks!
+- we offer park therapy in Queeny Park so you can get some exercise and fresh air, and we routinely have moms with babies and/or toddlers on those walks!

-- we offer virtual therapy, if you want to avoid a commute but still meet with one of our therapists
+- we offer online therapy in Missouri if you want to avoid a commute but still meet with one of our therapists

 Finally, knowing more about the benefits of therapy can motivate anyone to seek support.

-Here are some talking points to help you have this conversation with a new mom, so she can get the help she needs.
+Here are some talking points to help you have this conversation about therapy with a new mom, so she can get the help she needs.

 Tips from our St. Louis therapists about talking to a new mom about therapy: